avrae/avrae/docs/cheatsheets/pc_combat.rst

 Most common Arguments:
      * -ac <AC> (sets AC to new value)
      * -resist/immune/vulv <damage type> (gives resistance, immunity, or vulnerability or specified type)
-     * -h (toggles weather combatants AC and HP are hidden.)
+     * -h (toggles whether combatants AC and HP are hidden.)

 To add Effects to a combatant::